4ommyx/RFM_model/README.md

 ## 🧾 Dataset Description

-The dataset includes transactional data with the following attributes:
+The dataset includes transactional data with the following attributes

 | Column       | Description                                         |
 |--------------|-----------------------------------------------------|